intel/llvm/sycl/doc/SharedLibraries.md

 mapped to a program object.
 Several tuples can be mapped to a same program object, they are created during process of compilation and symbols resolution for concrete device image.
-When some program is made through linking of several device images that come from different OS modules, for each OS module in cache will be created a tuple with corresponding OS module id.
+When some program is made through linking of several programs created from device images that come from different OS modules, for each OS module in cache will be created a tuple with corresponding OS module id.
 Example of modified cache structure when dynamic linking is involved:
 ```
 // Application